Tangail

 Tangail (টাঙ্গাইল, /bn/) is a city of Tangail District in central Bangladesh.
-It was a Mahakuma of Mymensingh until 1969.
-A significant city in Bangladesh, Tangail lies on the bank of the Louhajang River,.
-Tangail land 70% are from the Mymensingh to form a District.
-During formation of Tangail, the Mymensingh taken land's people confront of forming newly Tangail District in Pakistan era and being part of Tangail as they do not want to part of Tangail.
-Mymensingh economy was higher than the Dhaka itself during Pakistan era.
-Whoever the city and district formed in 1969 even after mass protest.
-Currently Tangail is part of Dhaka Division.
+The establishment of the Tangail began with 3269 square kilometres of land requisitioned from Mymensingh.
+Earlier it was a Mahakuma of Mymensingh district.
+It was once contributed 9% GDP while being part of Greater Mymensingh and was rich area in Bangladesh.
+After being independent district, the economy of Tangail collapse.
+Now several development project taken to establish and strengthen the economy of poorly developed Tangail under Dhaka Division.
+Tangail lies on the bank of the Louhajang River.

 Etymology

 Many believe the name Tangail originated from the Bengali word tanga, meaning horse cart.

 History

 Tangail has been a local business center since the early 19th century.
 In 1860, Tangail became the 4th ranking area of the Greater Mymensingh District due to its fertile land near the Louhajong River.
 It was close to Begun Bari, Mymensingh.
 In 1969, Tangail District was established.